 Gallagher has adopted a restricted stock plan for its directors, officers and other employees.
 Under the provisions of the plan, Gallagher is authorized to issue 4.0 million shares of Gallagher common stock.
 The Compensation Committee is responsible for the administration of the plan.
 Each award granted under the plan represents a right of the holder of the award to receive shares of Gallagher common stock, cash or a combination of shares and cash, subject to the holder s continued employment with Gallagher for a period of time after the date the award is granted.
 The Compensation Committee shall determine each recipient of an award under the plan, the number of shares of common stock subject to such award and the period of continued employment required for the vesting of such award.
 These terms will be included in an award agreement between Gallagher and the recipient of the award.
-As of March 31, 2006, 3.6 million shares are available for grant under this plan.
+As of June 30, 2006, 3.6 million shares are available for grant under this plan.

 In first quarter 2006 and 2005, Gallagher granted 104,000 and 124,000 shares, respectively, of its common stock to employees related to incentive compensation plans, with an aggregate fair value of \$3.0 million and \$3.7 million, respectively, at the date of grant.
+In second quarter 2006 and 2005, Gallagher granted 68,000 and 40,000 shares, respectively, of its common stock to employees related to incentive compensation plans, with an aggregate fair value of \$1.8 million and \$1.1 million, respectively, at the date of grant.
 The 2006 and 2005 restricted stock awards generally vest annually on a pro rata basis as follows (in actual shares):

-Shares G Franted

 Vesting Period 2006 2005

 One year - beginning in March 2006 21,000

-Two years - beginning in March 2007 and 2006, respectively 50,000 53,000
+Two years - beginning in March 2007 and 2006, respectively 56,000 53,000

-Three years - beginning in February 2006 50,000
+Three years - beginning in November 2006 and February 2006, respectively 48,000 90,000

 Four years - beginning in March 2007 19,000

-Five years - beginning in March 2007 35,000
+Five years - beginning in March 2007 49,000